State police, SERT team responding to man barricaded in Mill Run home

 The 911 call that led to the 2017 charges involved Bowers saying he was going to hang someone.
 When state police responded, he refused to go outside, according to court documents.
 Later that day, he called 911 to report hip pain and trouble breathing.
 EMS determined he was breathing normally, but took him to the hospital for the reported hip pain.
 In the back of the ambulance, he allegedly pretended to hold a long gun and pretended to shoot the troopers while mimicking the sound of an automatic weapon.
 He was quickly released from the hospital.
 The next day, he called to report shortness of breath again.
 He was taken to the hospital and released shortly thereafter.

-He pleaded guilty to terroristic threats and communications with 911, and was sentenced to nine to 24 months in jail.
+He pleaded guilty to misdemeanor counts of terroristic threats and communications with 911, and was sentenced to nine to 24 months in jail.

 “The defendant, despite warning, has continued to abuse emergency services with drunken, frivolous calls.
 The necessary response has placed a tremendous amount of strain on the resources of Fayette EMS and Pennsylvania State Police,” Cpl.
 Patrick Bouch wrote in the affidavit of probable cause filed in the 2017 case.
 “These resources have been tied up with the defendant when legitimate emergencies have occurred causing first responders in Fayette County an extended response time and short handedness to attend the citizens who desperately need these services.
 The defendant also poses a significant risk to the safety to responding officers and EMS personnel based on his violent and unpredictable behavior.”